moazmaksod/LabWise/docs/LabWise_requirements.md

 Core System Modules and Features

-LabFlow will be architected as a series of interconnected modules, each addressing a specific phase or function of the laboratory workflow.
+LabWise will be architected as a series of interconnected modules, each addressing a specific phase or function of the laboratory workflow.
 These modules are not independent silos; they are deeply integrated components of a cohesive system.
 An action performed in one module must intelligently trigger corresponding processes and data updates in others.
 For example, when a lab technician completes an analytical run, the system must simultaneously:
 1. Decrement the associated reagents from the Inventory Module.
 2. Log the results and compare them against patient history in the Patient and Order Management Module.
 3. Validate the run against data in the Quality Control Module.